wzhu221/YouTube_channel_analysis/README.md

-# YouTube_channel_analysis
-Analysing my favourite YouTube channel for food and cooking - Food Wishes!
+# Analysis of my favourite YouTube channel for cooking - Food Wishes!